For schools and kura

-The table below shows the anticipated number of projects to be funded over the next four years.
-Note that:
+The table below shows the anticipated number of projects to be funded over the next three years.

-- 34 projects will be funded from January to June 2020
+- 34 projects were funded to take place in 2020

-- there will be no projects in terms 3 and 4 of 2020
+- there will be no funding rounds in terms 3 and 4 of 2020

 - from 2021 there will be one funding round per calendar year (covering January to December)